tameshia/-Implement-an-Antivirus-Policy/README.md

 <h2>Lab Description</h2>
-  <p>In this lab, I will implement a password protection policy.
-A password protection policy sets the rules and standards for password validity and management within an organization.
-A password policy can enforce and standardize password lenght, combinations, password attempts, implement a lock-out policy, determine the frequency in which passwords must be changed, enable multi-factor authentication, and set rules for password history and minimum age requirements.  </p>
+  <p>In this lab, I will implement an antivirus policy.
+An antivirus policy determines which controls will be used to combat viruses and malware.
+It sets rules for which settings users can adjust from the default antivirus settings and whether controls are required on each device. </p>

-  <p>A password policy may look something like this:
+  <p>A basic antivirus policy may look something like this:
     <ol>
-       <li>Passwords must be at least 9 characters in length and must contain 3 of the following: At least one upper case character, at least one numeric character, include at least one special character, [ e.g., ! @ # ? ] </li>
+       <li>Approved 3rd-party antivirus/antimalware solutions are allowed, but only in addition to the use of Microsoft Defender.</li>
-       <li>Users cannot use any of the previously used 10 passwords.</li>
+       <li>Settings for the virus protection software must not be altered in a manner that will reduce the software effectiveness</li>
-       <li>Passwords must be changed every 90 days.</li>
+       <li>Virus protection software must not be disabled or bypassed</li>
-       <li>User IDs and user names are not allowed</li>
+       <li>End users are aware of the security policies enforced on their workstations</li>
     </ol>
     </hr>